 - 1. What does the spectrum of the input sine wave at 1 kHz look like? - 2.
-What does the spectrum of a pulse train with a fundamental frequency of 200 Hz look like?
-How does the input waveform and spectrum change if the repetition frequency is changed to 100 Hz?
-To 50 Hz?
-To 25 Hz? - 3.
-What does the spectrum of a single (very narrow) pulse look like?
-Explain this result using your answers to the previous question. - 4.
-What does the spectrum of white noise look like? - 5.
-Ideally, what should it look like? - 6.
-Why is white noise called "white"? - 7.
-If the amplitude spectrum of white noise and an impulse are the same, what must be different about them? - 8.
+And the spectrum of a sawtooth wave with a fundamental frequency of 200 Hz? - 3.
+What does the spectrum of white noise look like in the program? - 4.
+Ideally, what should it look like? - 5.
+Why is white noise called "white"? - 6.
+If the amplitude spectrum of white noise and an impulse are the same, what must be different about them? - 7.
 Select the chirp and listen to it.
 What is its spectrum?
 What other waves is this similar to?